A stem cell or bone marrow transplant is a long and complicated process that involves 5 main stages.

 - stay in a special germ-free room, and visitors may need to wear protective clothing to prevent infections, as you'll have a low number of infection-fighting white blood cells

 Many people are well enough to leave hospital between 1 and 3 months after the transplant.
-However, if you develop complications such as an infection, you may not be able to leave hospital for longer.
+However, if you develop complications such as an infection, you may have to stay in hospital for longer.

-Even after going home, you'll still be at risk of infections for potentially a year or 2 because it can take a while for your immune system to return to full strength.
+Even after going home, you'll still be at risk of infections for potentially a year or longer because it can take a while for your immune system to return to full strength.

-If donated stem cells were transplanted, you'll also usually need to take medicines that stop your immune system from working so strongly, to reduce the risk of your body attacking the transplanted cells (immunosuppressants), or to reduce the risk of the transplanted cells attacking other cells in your body.
+If donated stem cells were transplanted, you'll also usually need to take medicines called immunosuppressants that stop your immune system from working so strongly.
+This is to reduce the risk of your body attacking the transplanted cells or to reduce the risk of the transplanted cells attacking other cells in your body.